 Feedback skills are incredibly important as well.

-You must be able to give honest feedback in the form of constructive criticism.
+You must be able to give honest feedback.

-You must be able to correct the actions and behaviours of your trainee without making him feel as though he failed at a task.
+You must be able to correct the actions and behaviours of your mentee without making him feel as though he failed at a task.

 Senior Management Trainer and Consultant